 If you're speaking with a peer:

 - Are there activities offered outside of the office?

 - Do you have friends on the team?

 - Can you walk me through your typical day?

 - Why did you choose this opportunity over other jobs?

-Remember that the hiring managers will try to portray the company in the best light possible, so meaty questions like these will help you gain a more realistic view of the role.
-You want to gather as much information as possible to help with your decision later if they end up extending an offer to you.
+Remember that the people you're interviewing with will try to portray the company in the best light possible.
+Questions like these will help you gain a more realistic view of the role, especially when you get responses from multiple team members at different levels.

-Interviewing shouldn’t be one-sided; you need to judge the experience and see if you can envision yourself being happy at the company, on the team, and in the specific role.
+Interviewing isn't one-sided; you need to judge the experience for yourself and determine if you'd be fulfilled and happy at the company, on the team, and in the specific role.
 Here’s to finding a job that excites you!